Coventry railway station: History

 In the early 1960s, during electrification of the line, both bridges were widened, and the old station finally demolished and re-built, this time with room for four platforms instead of two.
 At the time, it was demolished in 1960; some parts of the old station were 120 years old.
 The new station comprises a two-storey height booking hall with reinforced concrete frame, linked across an adjoining platform by a bridge to an island platform and a single sided platform.
 It was built to the designs of W R Headley, Regional Architect of the London Midland Region of British Railways and Derrick Shorten, the project architect.
 It was formally reopened on 1 May 1962.
 In 1995, it became a Grade II listed building.

 The new station featured a new parcel depot, used to manage the large number of mail order catalogue packages coming into Coventry at the time.
 The depot was serviced by its own platforms from the Rugby end.
 The depot has now been replaced by a multi-storey car park, although some of the platforms and an electrification gantry remain.

 A £91 million redevelopment of the station commenced in 2019 and was completed in 2022.
 The redevelopment consists of a new concourse, footbridge and a new multi-story car park.
 From the mid-2020s Coventry station is also planned to be served by the Coventry Very Light Rail system.

 There was a power signal box on the Rugby side of the station, but was closed by Network Rail in 2002–2004 as a new signalling centre was made.

+The station won the Large Station of the Year award at the National Rail Awards in 2026.